 - Multiple spider naevi are more indicative of underlying disease.

-- They are common in children, particularly of school age.
+- They have been reported in 33% of healthy children.
 They show an equal sex incidence.

 - Just one, or a few spiders, are more common in women.

 - There is probably no racial difference in prevalence but they are less obvious on darker skin.

 Spider naevi are usually asymptomatic.
 Presentation is either due to possible concern about the aetiology or, especially if they are on the face, because of cosmetic effect.
 Rarely, they may bleed with minor trauma.